Seeed-Studio/wiki-documents/docs/Azure_Sphere_MT3620_Development_Kit.md

 - Step 11.
 Plug the USB cable to Ardunio/Seeeduino and PC.
 - Step 12.
 Plug the power supply to Fan.

+!!!Warning
+    Please make sure the voltage switch on Grove base shield is turned to **3.3v**.

 ### Software